 Foster care costs tax payers a lot of money each year.
 In addition it is hard to find foster homes for all the children that need placements.
 Foster Children often remark on how they want to be with their parents despite what their family is going through.
 If there was a supportive, safe place for families to go that did not include children being removed from their parents, this would be a success.
 It would reduce foster care costs, it would help the families and tax payers.

 Prior to this project, we did not think of all the services that would be helpful to the clients.
 Through this project we learned from the Alumni of the program that families could really use the help of onsite psychiatry services, mobile medical bus, help for teenagers and basic needs such as laundry and emergency food.

 The team reviewed the prototype and what changes we wanted to make.
-The Alumni then created a larger and more intricate prototype for our presentation.
+One of the Alumni then created a larger and more intricate prototype for our presentation.
 This prototype was created with another alumni and her children.
 They thought of everything when making this prototype.
 The community center created an inviting atmosphere for clients to receive on site services.

 We were then invited to share at the Be Health Forum.
 We shared our new prototype.

 Through this process, we learned that it was helpful to come out with a systematic plan to accomplish the goals of this Tiny Home Community.
 Although we previously had this idea, the forum was helpful to provide concrete tools on how to present the idea.
 We invited Child Welfare Services and others to listen to the presentation and give feedback.
 We are hoping that others understand that San Diego has to become innovative when thinking of housing solutions, especially with vulnerable populations like those involved in Child Welfare Services.

 Interested in learning more about this project?
 Contact Angela Rowe to learn more via email: email@example.com